iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

     // (undocumented)
     static getChangeSetsPath(iModelId: GuidString): string;
     static imodelClient: IModelClient;
-    // Warning: (ae-incompatible-release-tags) The symbol "open" is marked as @public, but its signature references "BriefcaseEntry" which is marked as @internal static open(requestContext: AuthorizedClientRequestContext, contextId: string, iModelId: GuidString, openParams: OpenParams, version: IModelVersion): Promise<BriefcaseEntry>;
+    static open(requestContext: AuthorizedClientRequestContext, contextId: string, iModelId: GuidString, openParams: OpenParams, version: IModelVersion): Promise<BriefcaseEntry>;
-    // Warning: (ae-incompatible-release-tags) The symbol "openStandalone" is marked as @public, but its signature references "BriefcaseEntry" which is marked as @internal static openStandalone(pathname: string, openMode: OpenMode, enableTransactions: boolean): BriefcaseEntry;
+    static openStandalone(pathname: string, openMode: OpenMode, enableTransactions: boolean): BriefcaseEntry;
-    // Warning: (ae-incompatible-release-tags) The symbol "pullAndMergeChanges" is marked as @public, but its signature references "BriefcaseEntry" which is marked as @internal static pullAndMergeChanges(requestContext: AuthorizedClientRequestContext, briefcase: BriefcaseEntry, mergeToVersion?: IModelVersion): Promise<void>;
+    static pullAndMergeChanges(requestContext: AuthorizedClientRequestContext, briefcase: BriefcaseEntry, mergeToVersion?: IModelVersion): Promise<void>;
     static purgeCache(requestContext: AuthorizedClientRequestContext): Promise<void>;
-    // Warning: (ae-incompatible-release-tags) The symbol "pushChanges" is marked as @public, but its signature references "BriefcaseEntry" which is marked as @internal static pushChanges(requestContext: AuthorizedClientRequestContext, briefcase: BriefcaseEntry, description: string, relinquishCodesLocks?: boolean): Promise<void>;
+    static pushChanges(requestContext: AuthorizedClientRequestContext, briefcase: BriefcaseEntry, description: string, relinquishCodesLocks?: boolean): Promise<void>;
-    // Warning: (ae-incompatible-release-tags) The symbol "reinstateChanges" is marked as @public, but its signature references "BriefcaseEntry" which is marked as @internal
-    //
     // (undocumented)
     static reinstateChanges(requestContext: AuthorizedClientRequestContext, briefcase: BriefcaseEntry, reinstateToVersion?: IModelVersion): Promise<void>;
-    // Warning: (ae-incompatible-release-tags) The symbol "reverseChanges" is marked as @public, but its signature references "BriefcaseEntry" which is marked as @internal
-    //
     // (undocumented)
     static reverseChanges(requestContext: AuthorizedClientRequestContext, briefcase: BriefcaseEntry, reverseToVersion: IModelVersion): Promise<void>;
     }